Olivier-Kango/budget_app/README.md

 I would like to thank:

-- Theophile Kango, my young brother for his financial support.
+- [Gregoire Vella](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) for the website design system that inspired my design.
-- My coding partner for his technical support during this project.
+- Theophile Kango and My cording partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>